OUR LADY OF LEBANON

 Psalm 92:12

 Lebanon is a land of exceptional beauty and history.
 Situated on the east coast of the Mediterranean Sea, the Lebanon mountain range rises majestically from the sea to snow-capped mountain peaks that reach over 10,000 feet.
-Nestled in the mountains in the north are the famous Cedars of Lebanon, often referred to in the Bible, such as in the Books of Kings, Psalms, Song of Songs, and the Prophet Isaiah.
+Nestled in the mountains in the north are the famous Cedars of Lebanon, often mentioned in the Bible such as the Books of Psalms, the Song of Songs, and the Prophet Isaiah.
+For example, the Temple of Solomon in Jerusalem was built from the Cedars of Lebanon, as described in the First Book of Kings 5-7.
+The prophet Elijah attended to the widow and her son in Zarephath near Sidon in First Kings 17.
+Jesus and Mary visited Lebanon during his public ministry.

-The Eastern Catholic Maronite Church of Lebanon originated from St. Maron, a monk in the fourth century who left Antioch for the Orontes River to lead an ascetic life.
-He soon had many followers that adopted his monastic life.
+The Eastern Catholic Maronite Church of Lebanon evolved from the efforts of St. Maron, a monk in the fourth century who left Antioch, Syria for the Orontes River to lead an ascetic life.
+As he was blessed with the gift of healing, his life of solitude was short-lived, and soon he had many followers that adopted his monastic way.
 Following the death of St. Maron in 410, his disciples built a monastery in his memory and formed the nucleus of the Maronite Church.
 The martyrdom of 350 monks, for remaining true to Rome and the Council of Chalcedon (451), led the Maronites to seek refuge in the mountains of Lebanon.
-The Crusader Raymond of Toulouse discovered the Maronites near the Cedars of Lebanon on his way to Jerusalem in 1099.
 The Maronites, because of their monastic origin, have been able to withstand intense pressure and persecution to preserve their Church and maintain the Christian culture of Lebanon - right to the present day.
-The Patriarch of the Maronite Church resides in Bkerke, near Harissa, leading his worldwide flock of over three million faithful, in countries such as Lebanon, Argentina, Australia, Brazil, Canada, Mexico, and the United States.
-The Maronite liturgy still celebrates the Mass in Aramaic, the language of Jesus.
+The feast day of St. Maron is February 9 and is celebrated as a National Holiday in Lebanon.
+The Patriarch of the Maronite Church resides in Bkerke, near Harissa, leading his worldwide flock of over three million faithful in Lebanon and the Levant, Argentina, Australia, Brazil, Canada, Cyprus, Mexico, and the United States.
+The celebration of the Divine Liturgy or Mass is spoken in the native tongue, Arabic in Lebanon, while the Consecration of the Eucharist is still celebrated in traditional Syriac Aramaic.

+The word Bible, which means "the book," is derived from the city of Byblos, which was a trading center for papyrus, the writing material for early books.
 The legend of the Phoenix, the bird consumed by fire only to regenerate, is based upon the Phoenician people, whose land was occupied and towns destroyed many times by warlike peoples, only to regenerate time and again.
-In fact, the Greeks were the ones that named the seafarers the Phoenicians, or phoinikes, the singular of which is phoinix.
+Phoenicia survived waves of invasions from the powers of the ancient world, such as the Assyrians, Babylonians, Persians, the Hellenic influence of Alexander the Great, the Seleucids, and finally the Romans.
+In fact, the Greeks were the ones that named the seafarers the Phoenicians, or phoinikes.
 The Romans spelled it phoenix!
+The land was still called Phoenicia at the time of Jesus Christ.
 Phoenicia gives all the people of Lebanon a unique heritage to their country.

 Our Lady of Lebanon, please pray for peace, peace in our hearts,